Jun 18, 2026

 The process typically involves securing a new loan large enough to pay off existing debts.
 Lenders evaluate factors such as business revenue, credit score, and existing debt obligations to determine eligibility and loan terms.
 Once approved, the new loan is used to settle outstanding balances, leaving the business with only one repayment schedule to manage.

 Debt consolidation can improve cash flow by reducing monthly payments, either by securing a lower interest rate or extending the repayment term.
 However, businesses should consider the total cost over time—while lower payments may provide short-term relief, a longer loan term could increase the total interest paid.
+Adam Drew, CFO at Darwin Recruitment, notes “debt consolidation creates breathing room and strategic opportunity, but only businesses that pair it with smarter workforce strategies enable sustainable growth.”

 Business owners have several options when it comes to consolidating debt.
 The right choice depends on factors like creditworthiness, loan terms, and business needs.
 Here are the most common methods: